 The disclosure framework we have proposed for benchmarking the transparency of SP practices is firmly rooted in ethical and moral philosophical principles.
 These principles encompass key concepts such as stewardship, justice, legitimacy, and deontology.
 We carefully selected indicators based on their potential to reflect an organisation’s value system, aspects of social justice, and the responsibility to care for and preserve the environment and its resources for future generations.
 The framework also encompasses the actions undertaken by organisations, which are evaluated against a clear set of moral rules and principles that prioritise the well-being of both people and the planet.
 The SPDI approach considers the deontological dimension of moral theory, which implicitly or explicitly incorporates intrinsic morality, the duty of care, and the moral consequences of actions

 Long-term, the project team hope the Index has the potential to catalyse a policy shift in procurement practice disclosure by fostering cultural transformation and a paradigm shift.
 As a planning tool aimed at supporting the achievement of the UN’s Sustainable Development Goal No. 12 on Responsible Consumption and Production, it is hoped that the SPDI will receive a positive reception from the Australian Government and major companies across various industries.
-It is hoped that the SPDI will expand perspectives beyond solely reporting financial and economic performance.
+In fact, the Australian Government introduced the Environmentally Sustainable Procurement Policy in July 2024, shortly after the launch of the SPDI.
+This policy mandates that the construction industry must achieve and report on climate, environmental, and circularity outcomes in government-funded projects.
+This development underscores the relevance, timeliness, and strategic alignment of the SPDI with national priorities.
+By expanding the focus beyond financial and economic performance, the SPDI encourages a more holistic approach to sustainability reporting.
 The comprehensive structure of the framework offers organisations a systematic and universally guided framework to improve organisational governance, and review and reassess their reporting and disclosure practices against a set of sustainability indicators and established standards.

 RMIT University acknowledges the people of the Woi wurrung and Boon wurrung language groups of the eastern Kulin Nation on whose unceded lands we conduct the business of the University.
 RMIT University respectfully acknowledges their Ancestors and Elders, past and present.
 RMIT also acknowledges the Traditional Custodians and their Ancestors of the lands and waters across Australia where we conduct our business - Artwork 'Sentient' by Hollie Johnson, Gunaikurnai and Monero Ngarigo.